sopra-fs24-group-25/SketchyPhone-Client/reports.md

 Noah Isaak
-- Created GameRoom UI and respective .scss and basic functionalities to fetch from server. #26 -Created UserPreview component, UserOverviewContainer component and various smaller helper components to show users and admin of current game room. #27
+- Created GameRoom UI and respective .scss and basic functionalities to fetch from server. #26
+- Created UserPreview component, UserOverviewContainer component and various smaller helper components to show users and admin of current game room. #27

 Noé Matumona
 - Created Homepage UI with Guide and sign in buttons.
 Not connected correctly yet.
 Temporary link /start, should be homepage in future.